 In the early 1990s Isabella Freedman opened its doors year-round, and it became the primary retreat center for the Jewish communities of New York and New England.
-Each year, over 30 Jewish organizations, spanning the denominational spectrum, hold retreats at what is now called the Isabella Freedman Jewish Retreat Center.
+Each year, over 30 Jewish organizations spanning the denominational spectrum hold retreats at what is now called the Isabella Freedman Jewish Retreat Center.

 Building on its experience with the Teva Learning Center, in the spring of 2003, Isabella Freedman developed a new program called Adamah.
 Adamah is a leadership training program for young Jewish adults that teaches the vital connection between Jewish tradition and environmental stewardship.
 Through a three-month residential program, Adamah Fellows live communally and engage in a hands-on curriculum that integrates organic agriculture and sustainable living skills, Jewish learning and living, leadership development, and community building.
-The program strengthens participants’ Jewish identity and commitment to tikkun olam through immersion in an ecologically sustainable, spiritually vibrant, and intergenerationally-connected Jewish community, while exposing countless others to a traditionally-rooted yet entirely new way of Jewish living.
+The program strengthens participants’ Jewish identities and their commitment to tikkun olam through immersion in an ecologically sustainable, spiritually vibrant, and intergenerationally-connected Jewish community while exposing countless others to a traditionally-rooted yet entirely new way of Jewish living.

 In the fall of 2006, the Elat Chayyim Jewish Retreat Center of Accord, New York merged with Isabella Freedman.
-For fifteen years, Elat Chayyim transformed contemporary Jewish life with retreat programs that integrated Jewish learning, spirituality and culture.
+For fifteen years, Elat Chayyim transformed contemporary Jewish life with retreat programs that integrated Jewish learning, spirituality, and culture.
 Elat Chayyim’s mission infuses our work here at Isabella Freedman by opening doors to Jewish spiritual practice.
 The Elat Chayyim spirit in our retreats promotes practices that draw on the wisdom of Jewish tradition and reflect the values and consciousness of the world we live in today.
-Our Mechon Elat Chayyim offers unique two-year Training Institutes to deepen students’ awareness, spirituality and leadership in various aspects of Jewish life.
+Our Mechon Elat Chayyim offers unique Training Institutes to deepen students’ awareness, spirituality, and leadership in various aspects of Jewish life.

 But did you know that just a half-hour south of Great Barrington, a Jewish retreat center, community resource, and educational farm is waiting for you to discover?
 Hazon’s Isabella Freedman Jewish Retreat Center welcomes thousands of guests from across the country and around the world each year, and it’s also open for our local community to access, enjoy, and grow together.